Twisted Fried Doughnuts - Csöröge fánk

 For the decoration: castor sugar, apricot jam or raspberry jam

-Prepare a tray covered with napkins and put the oil in a frying pan on
+Prepare a tray covered with napkins and put the oil in a frying pan on the cooker.

 First crumble the flour with the butter, then add the remaining ingredients.
 Knead the dough until it becomes blistered.
 It’s easier to knead on a pastry board.